Do these five things properly and you’ll get a good harvest.

-A plant such as a tomato, that can easily reach 6 to 8 feet tall and a single growing season and produce 100 pounds of fruit, requires a significant root space and water reservoir in the soil.
+A tomato can easily reach 6 to 8 feet tall in a single growing season and produce 100 pounds of fruit.
+This means it requires a significant root space and water reservoir in the soil.

 Stressing a plant such as a tomato with a slight lack of water will create disease conditions such as blossom-end-rot.

-This physiological disease is a result of a lack of calcium being moved to the fruit and some people think that adding calcium to the soil is the solution.
+Small pots lead to watering problems which lead to this major fruiting problem.
+In this case, it’s a physiological disease as a result of a lack of calcium being moved to the fruit and some people think that adding calcium to the soil is the solution.
 The vast majority of soils do not require extra calcium, but the plant does require water to move the calcium up to the fruit.

 This swing in soil temperature will also reduce harvests.
 When the soil temperatures get too high, plant growth will slow down or stop.